 Situated on the eastern point of Oahu, the Makapu’u Lighthouse is a short, one-mile hike up approximately 500 feet.
 Bring lots of water as this isn’t a hike into the rain forests you’ve heard of.
 This is a trek up a lava protrusion constructed in 1909 with sparse vegetation surrounding it.
 Don’t worry, you’ll thank me when you get to the top.
 Look down to see just how amazing an island in the midst of the deep blue sea is.
 If you’re lucky and you are there in the peak of the humpback whale migration (November through May), you’ll see a herd hugging the shoreline as they round the eastern corner of the island and move on.
 Take the fresh sea air in, while you snap your 20 selfies, each worthy of being a postcard all on its own.

 But you didn’t come to Hawaii just to only traipse through dessert-like lava protrusions.
-So give yourself the opportunity to snorkel one of the most exquisite snorkeling backdrops in the world, Hanauma Bay.
+So give yourself the opportunity to snorkel with turtles on one of the most exquisite snorkeling backdrops in the world, Hanauma Bay.
 As you descend via tram into this marine preserve, your excitement builds as you determine what you think will be the bets spot for snorkeling.
 There is something for everyone here.
 Young children will giggle as schools of colorful fish swoop the shoreline by their feet.
 The inner reef rewards the amateur snorkeler with parrot fish, tangs, moray eels and trigger fish – including the state fish, the Humuhumunukunukuapua’a – extra points if you can learn to say it.
 Groups of divers converge to the center of the bay where the reef drops for even greater diversity including the beauty of the green sea turtles.
 But please, don’t touch.
 They are endangered and protected.
 Adults entrance is $7.50; kids under 12 are free.

 Not everything to be seen or experienced is on Oahu.
 In fact, each island has it’s own unique things you must make time for, even if you have to come back next year.
 While there are many things, there is one that is truly a once in a lifetime opportunity for tourists.